State Fair Insurance

 General Liability

-Protect your business from the cost of third-party bodily injury and property damage claims that arise as a result of your business operation.
-It can also protect against claims regarding products-completed operations, personal and advertising injury, and more.
+Protect your business from the cost of third-party bodily injury and property damage claims that arise as a result of your business operation, products-completed operations, personal and advertising injury, and more.

 Product Liability

-As a food industry business, you run the risk of customers getting sick from the food you serve them, whether it be from foodborne illness, unlabelled allergens, or something else.
-Product Liability insurance can protect your business from the cost of these product-related claims.
+Your food stand is at risk of fair customers getting sick from the food you serve them, whether it be from foodborne illness, unlabelled allergens, or something else.
+Product liability insurance can protect your business from the cost of these product-related claims.

 Damage to Premises Rented